Public Space Protection Order (PSPO) - Dog Control

-As of the 14 June 2020 a Public Space Protection Order (PSPO) in relation to dog control has taken effect across the Runnymede area replacing the previous PSPO from 2017.
-The new PSPO can be in place for a period of three years from 14 June 2020.
-The current PSPO is similar to the PSPO of 2017 in relation to dealing with issues such as dog fouling, keeping dogs on leads and excluding dogs from specified areas however the new PSPO has an additional provision in relation to making it an offence against the Order to not provide a name and address when requested by an authorised officer.
+A PSPO can be in place for a period of three years.
+The PSPO deals with issues such as dog fouling, keeping dogs on leads and excluding dogs from enclosed children’s play areas.
+It is also an offence against the Order to not provide a name and address when requested by an authorised officer.

 A fixed penalty notice of £100 (reduced to £80 for early payment) can be issued for failing to comply with the order.
 You can report dog fouling to the Council on 01932 838383, the information will help inform where we should target resources.